Pregnancy: support in New South Wales

-This free telephone service offers counselling for women and their healthcare providers concerned about exposures during pregnancy and breastfeeding – for example, exposures to prescription drugs, over-the-counter medications, drugs, infections and radiation.
-Phone MotherSafe on 02 9382 6539 or 1800 647 848, Monday-Friday, 9am-5pm.
+This free telephone service offers counselling for women and health care providers concerned about exposure during pregnancy and breastfeeding – for example, exposure to prescription drugs, over-the-counter medications, drugs, infections and radiation.
+Phone MotherSafe on 02 9382 6539 or 1800 647 848, Monday-Friday, 9 am-5 pm.

 Early childhood health centres